digitallyinduced/ihp/Guide/websockets.markdown

 The `WaitForName` now reflects the state before the names has been entered, and the `NameEntered { name = ".." }` keeps track of the entered name.

-We need to update the controlller to reflect our new data structure.
+We need to update the controller to reflect our new data structure.
 First we need to make `WaitForName` the start state.
 For that we need to update the [`initialState`](https://ihp.digitallyinduced.com/api-docs/IHP-WebSocket.html#v:initialState) in `Web/Controller/HelloWorld.hs`:

 ```haskell
     initialState = WaitForName